KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	Thing to note are:

 	* We added a `<uses-feature>` to require OpenGL ES 3.2 and Vulkan 1.0.3 support.
-	* Next, we added `<uses-feature android:name="android.hardware.vr.headtracking" android:required="false" />` to specify that the application works with 3DOF or 6DOF and on devices that are not all-in-ones.
+	* Next, we added `android.hardware.vr.headtracking` to specify that the application works with 3DOF or 6DOF and on devices that are not all-in-ones.
 It's set to false so as to allow greater compatibility across devices.
 	* Finally, we updated the `<intent-filter>` to tell the application that it should take over rendering when active, rather than appearing in a window.
+We set:

+	`<category android:name="org.khronos.openxr.intent.category.IMMERSIVE_HMD" />`

-Set `<category android:name="org.khronos.openxr.intent.category.IMMERSIVE_HMD" />`.
-Note: not all devices yet support this `<category>`.
-For example, for Meta Quest devices you will need `<category android:name="com.oculus.intent.category.VR" />` for the same purpose.
-The code shows both the 'Standard Khronos OpenXR' and 'Meta Quest-specific non-standard' ways of setting the `<intent-filter>`.
+	Note: not all devices yet support this category.
+For example, for Meta Quest devices you will need

+	`<category android:name="com.oculus.intent.category.VR" />`

+	for the same purpose.
+The code shows both the 'Standard Khronos OpenXR' and 'Meta Quest-specific non-standard' ways of setting the intent filter.

 	.. rubric:: Gradle